Board of Trustees

 Highly motivated and energetic leader with over 14 years of practical hands-on and executive experience.
 Dedicated, with proven ability to build dynamic IT teams that successfully deliver business initiatives by leveraging advanced technologies.
 Collaborative in nature, love to roll up my sleeves with the team to resolve issues or to provide solutions that expand the firms capacity.
 John received his Bachelor of Science in Organizational Leadership from Northwestern University

-Mohamed is Finance Director at Wolters Kluwer and spent for the last 18 years working in finance with diverse companies.
+Mohamed is Finance Director at Wolters Kluwer and spent the last 18 years working in finance with diverse companies.
 During his finance leadership, he led various global projects from financial strategy, business integration to organizational transformation.
 Mohamed received a B.B.A in Finance and Economics in from University of Wisconsin, Milwaukee and an MBA from Washington University in St. Louis.

 Peter Poulos, JD